Hundreds limp out of besieged Syria jihadist enclave

 Delil SOULEIMAN, AFP

-The operation to smash the last dreg of the "caliphate" Abu Bakr al-Baghdadi proclaimed in 2014 resumed Friday after a long humanitarian pause.
+The operation to smash the last remnant of the "caliphate" that IS leader Abu Bakr al-Baghdadi proclaimed in 2014 resumed last Friday after a long humanitarian pause.

-The assumption was that close to no families remained holed up in Baghouz and that those who did were refusing to surrender and choosing to die there.
+The assumption had been that almost no families remained holed up in Baghouz and that those who did were refusing to surrender and choosing to die there.

 - 'People inside' -